 Insufficient serotonin levels in the brain and body are thought to be a major contributing factor to OCD.
 This is why medication for most anxiety disorders, including OCD, involves antidepressants known as selective serotonin reuptake inhibitors or SSRIs.

 Serotonin is a chemical in the brain known as a neurotransmitter.
 Sufficient levels of serotonin allow for chemicals to travel effectively between brain cells or neurons, whereas insufficient levels prevent this from happening, causing mood fluctuations and stress.
-SSRIs increase your serotonin levels by limiting its reuptake by the neurons, so that enough is available to keep the synapses firing and messages travelling smoothly within the brain.
+SSRIs increase your serotonin levels by limiting its reuptake by the neurons so that enough is available to keep the synapses firing and messages traveling smoothly within the brain.

-In people with OCD, serotonin receptors are understimulated due to limited serotonin production, leading to a decrease in serotonin receptors and, often, an increase in receptors for stress-related chemicals such as norepinephrine and cortisol.
+In people with OCD, serotonin receptors are under stimulated due to limited serotonin production, leading to a decrease in serotonin receptors and, often, an increase in receptors for stress-related chemicals such as norepinephrine and cortisol.
 This combination may be contributing to an environment that changes brain function.